Kenya Thiriku Peaberry

 To get that classic blackcurrant dessert factor, we brewed this as normal ratios, just extracted a touch longer.
 If brewed and then mixed with the best whole milk you can get.

 Milk-Based drinks: 16-18g of ground coffee into 32-36g of espresso liquid in 26-30 seconds target.

 Espresso: 1: 2.65-3 Something in the region of 17g in and 45-50g out in early to mid 30 seconds.

 To start with, Thiriku Mill has been producing some excellent specialty grade coffee, independently since 2000.
 The board who run the co-op are democratically elected.
 The story changes here.
 In this first season, 120Ksh has been paid per Kilo for cherry, of which 100Ksh (1$) goes to the grower.
 The 20Ksh goes to the co-operative to re-invest and re-pay historic debt.
 Although this isn’t a huge amount of money, it is twice the norm.
 Cherry is something like 1/6th of the finished weight of roasted and there are various fixed costs, processing, transportation and loans, which are now being reorganised.
 Trabocca has employed an agronomist on the ground who is making a plan to reduce inorganic fertilizers and fungicides and replace them with organics.
 Also administering these at the right time makes a big difference in their effectiveness and how much you need.

-The goal is to increase cup quality and yield, which will both increase value and incomes for everyone in the co-operative.
-I am a huge fan of this model and so happy that James Gourmet could play a part from the beginning.
+The goal is to increase cup quality and yield, which will both increase value and income for everyone in the cooperative.
+I am a huge fan of this model and am so happy that James Gourmet could play a part from the beginning.